 How to Measure

 Determining the appropriate size of a replacement watch band is very easy.
-Simply measure the width and the length of your current watch band by using a metric ruler or a tape measure.
+It is sufficient to measure the width and the length of your current watch band by using a metric ruler or a tape measure.
 If it's a leather watch band, you may also check the reverse side: the lug width is often imprinted into the lining leather.
-For higher accuracy, we recommend measuring both the lug width of the watch case (Fig. 1) and the buckle width (Fig. 2) by using a digital caliper.
+For higher accuracy, however, we recommend measuring both the lug width of the watch case (Fig. 1) and the buckle width (Fig. 2) by using a digital caliper.

 When measuring the length of your current leather watch strap (Fig. 3), be sure to measure the hole part and the buckle part without the actual buckle.
 The hole part, minus the distance between middle hole and band tip, plus the buckle part, plus the watch case diameter, should be equal to your wrist circumference.